Chart Color Schemes

 Wandal features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 62.5% of all households, including 22.8% couples with children, 24.1% couples without children, and 13.3% single parent families.
-Non-family households make up the remaining 37.5%, consisting of 33.2% lone person households and 4.3% group households.
-The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.5.
+Family households constitute 62.5% of all households, including 22.8% couples with children, 24.1% couples without children, and 13.3% single parent families.
+Non-family households comprise the remaining 37.5%, with lone person households at 33.2% and group households making up 4.3%.
+The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households